T-Mobile gets rid of robot system for customer service calls

 T-Mobile said its new customer service system will direct people to a specific team of agents.
+To press the point about improving service, a T-Mobile video shows Rainn Wilson – best known as Dwight from “The Office” – grappling with the frustrations of working through a robotic service call.

 T-Mobile is getting rid of that robotic voice on its customer service lines, the company announced Wednesday.